Camelia Botnar Foundation

 The Camelia Botnar Foundation provides residential training and work experience, helping young people to learn a skilled trade, embark on a useful career path and successfully make their own way in life.

 The Foundation invites applications from anywhere in the UK.
 Potential trainees can be either male or female, but must be aged between 16 and 19 and have left full time schooling.

 Applicants should be in a disadvantaged or problematic situation.
-They may be referred to the Foundation by their probation officers, social services, schools, organisations that help young people in difficulty, or by direct approach from relatives, guardians or the applicants themselves.
+They may be referred to the Foundation by their probation officers, social services, YOP workers, schools, organisations that help young people in difficulty, or a direct approach from relatives, guardians or the applicants themselves.
 Whatever the referral, each application must be voluntary.